 I like to say a few phrases to call in higher love and guidance, as I breathe slowly in and out.
 Something like this: “Power of Love, let your love flow through me.”
 Simple, always available, easy to remember, uplifting, and attunes me to my true path.

 - Physical activity that gets my heart pumping.

 Even 10 minutes helps me.
 More is better, but it’s nice to know a little still matters.

 Mindfulness, which is consciously tuning in to the present moment, is sometimes just the thing for me.
 I’ve also experienced meaningful benefits from meditation that build up over time, although meditating doesn’t reliably help me in a stressful moment.
 For some people, anxiety can worsen at first with meditation.
-Good instruction helped me get more benefits, but, it’s not necessarily grounding each time.
+Good instruction helped me get more benefits, but again, it’s not necessarily grounding in the moment.